 If you doubt your power bank can start a fire, check our article “Can power banks explode?“

 All power banks experience a rise in their temperature while they’re charging or charging other devices.
-However, if yours gets too hot to hold it on your hand, you should be worried as it might cause overheating, or even worse, a fire.
+However, if yours gets too hot to hold in your hand, you should be worried as it might cause overheating, or even worse, a fire.

 So, what should you do when this happens?
 The easiest and most effective thing to do is to unplug it immediately and wait until it’s cooled down to plug it back to continue charging.